filamentphp/tables/docs/02-columns/01-overview.md

 Using the name of the column, Filament will apply an `orderBy()` clause to the Eloquent query.
 This is useful for simple cases where the column name matches the database column name.
 It can also handle [relationships](#displaying-data-from-relationships).

 However, many columns are not as simple.
 The [state](#column-content-state) of the column might be customized, or using an [Eloquent accessor](https://laravel.com/docs/eloquent-mutators#accessors-and-mutators).
-In this case, you may need to customize the sorting behaviour.
+In this case, you may need to customize the sorting behavior.

 You can pass an array of real database columns in the table to sort the column with: